Sonos Setup and Configuration

-The Sonos brand and device functionality is dependent on the product setup experience for shaping the overall user journey and ownership satisfaction.
-However, at the time, an old app experience, decreasing customer satisfaction scores and increasing support calls related to the existing setup process signaled the need for a redesign.
+The Sonos brand is dependent on the product setup experience in shaping the overall user journey and ownership satisfaction.
+At the time decreasing customer satisfaction scores and increasing support calls related to the existing setup process signaled that a redesign was needed.

-My role was to oversee and drive the overhauling of the app-based setup, configuration and onboarding framework in order to seamlessly mirror the excellence of Sonos' physical products.
+My role was to direct and drive the redesign and overhaul of the app-based product setup, configuration and onboarding, so that it seamlessly mirrors the excellence of Sonos' physical products.

 A Validated ApproachAfter comprehensive research and evaluation, including insights from users and customer service representatives, ➊ it became clear that a complete reconstruction of the setup framework was necessary to align with modern physical product experiences.

-Having conducted a competitive analysis and tested experience vision prototypes, ➋ the conclusion was that introducing more visual and interactive elements would simplify the process, increase engagement, and create a more intuitive experience, ultimately leading to higher user satisfaction.
+Having conducted a competitive analysis and tested experience vision prototypes, ➋ I concluded that introducing more visual and interactive elements would simplify the process, increase engagement, and create a more intuitive experience leading to higher user satisfaction.

-Embracing a "Show, Don't Tell" principle, we set out to craft interactive, user journey specific ➌ touchpoints like visual product cards, interactive, animated setup tiles on the app home screen, and informative onboarding modules ➎ to guide users seamlessly through the setup, configuration and onboarding of the Sonos experience.
+Embracing a "Show, Don't Tell" principle, I set out with the team to craft interactive, user journey specific ➌ touchpoints like visual product cards, interactive, animated setup tiles on the app home screen, and informative onboarding modules ➎ to guide users seamlessly through the setup, configuration and onboarding of the Sonos experience.

-Challenges and DecisionsTo make the setup process as accessible as possible, we chose a card-based model experience.
-This approach relies on visuals and animations using 3D models ➍ to guide users through the steps.
+Challenges and DecisionsTo make the setup process as user-friendly and accessible as possible, we adopted a card-based model experience.
+This method emphasizes visual storytelling and animation, utilizing 3D models ➍ to walk users through each step of the process in an intuitive, engaging way.

-System AssemblySecondary setup workflows like music services, speaker bonding and grouping, voice control ➑ and a content management system for externally generated help content, all had to be accounted for designed and assembled into one smooth, controlled experience.
+System AssemblySecondary setup workflows—including music service integration, speaker bonding and grouping, voice control ➑, and a content management system for third-party help content—were all carefully considered, designed, and integrated into a cohesive and seamless user experience.

-Detailed 3D renderings, precise animation timing, ➍ and loop configurations were produced to visually guide users through all configuration steps for Sonos' entire product lineup.
+To support this, we created detailed 3D renderings, fine-tuned animation timing, ➍ and optimized loop configurations that visually guide users through each configuration step across the entire Sonos product range.

 TakeawaysThe project accomplished the strategic goals for a best-in-class setup experience: fast, intuitive and easy to understand, supportive of all current and forthcoming Sonos products ➒.